Joseph O'Neill (writer, born 1964) explained

 Writing

-O'Neill is the author of four novels.
-Netherland was published in May 2008 and was featured on the cover of the New York Times Book Review, where it was called "the wittiest, angriest, most exacting and most desolate work of fiction we've yet had about life in New York and London after the World Trade Center fell".[7]
-It was also included in The New York Times list of the 10 Best Books of 2008.[8]
+O'Neill is the author of five novels.
+He is best known for Netherland, which was published in May 2008 and was featured on the cover of the New York Times Book Review, where it was called "the wittiest, angriest, most exacting and most desolate work of fiction we've yet had about life in New York and London after the World Trade Center fell".[7]
+It was included in The New York Times list of the 10 Best Books of 2008.[8]
 Literary critic James Wood called it "one of the most remarkable postcolonial books I have ever read".
 In an interview with the BBC in June 2009, US President Barack Obama revealed that he was reading it, describing it as "an excellent novel."[9]

-His latest novel, The Dog, released in September 2014, was longlisted for the Man Booker Prize for Fiction[14] and named a Notable Book of 2014 by The New York Times.[15]
+His next novel, The Dog (2014), was longlisted for the Man Booker Prize for Fiction,[15] named a Notable Book of 2014 by The New York Times,[16] and shortlisted for the Wodehouse Prize for Comic Fiction.[17]
+His most recent novel, Godwin, was published in June 2024.

 - New Irish Short Stories (ed.
 Joseph O'Connor) (Faber & Faber) (2011)